 An often overlooked part of a typical Japanese meal is the half hour or hour portion of the beginning of the meal when beer or alcohol is first served.
 During this time, alcohol is served with small snacks, also known as "otsumami", in Japanese.

 The term otsumami may be used broadly to refer to any type of snack, but it typically means a snack that is consumed with beer, alcohol, or other non-alcoholic beverage.
-Another Japanese term, "oyatsu", typically refers to afternoon snack time, or other sweets or snacks not generally consumed with beer or alcohol.
+Another Japanese term, "oyatsu", typically refers to afternoon snack time or other sweets or snacks that are not generally consumed with beer or alcohol.

 01 of 05

 Roasted green peas are one of the most basic of Japanese beer snacks.
 The peas are coated in a very light batter, similar to that of a thin tempura coating, and are light and crunchy.
 They are pre-packaged in shelf-stable bags and are the perfect snack to keep in your pantry for impromptu beer and snacks when company stops by.
 Roasted green peas come in two flavors, salted or spicy wasabi (hot Japanese horseradish).